 Article 46(7) IPA provides that “detainees who are applicants for international protection shall be entitled to free legal assistance and representation to challenge the detention order…”

-As mentioned above in two 2019 ECtHR judgments, the Court by taking into consideration inter alia the lack of legal aid to challenge the detention order found a violation of Art 5(4).
+As mentioned above in two 2019 ECtHR judgments, by taking into consideration inter alia the lack of legal aid to challenge the detention order the Court found a violation of Art 5(4).
+This was also the case in another Court’s judgment in 2021.

 Article 9(6) recast Reception Conditions Directive.